radish-es/radishgroup/content/authors/klein/_index.md

 ---
 # Display name
-title: Anna Giddy
+title: Adrienne Klein

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Manager
+role: JD Research Student

 # Organizations/Affiliations
 organizations: